kyma-project/website/content/blog-posts/2020-01-16-integration-testing-in-k8s/index.md

 ## The rise of Octopus

 This is how [Octopus](https://github.com/kyma-incubator/octopus/blob/master/README.md) was born.
-In short, Octopus is a Kubernetes controller which operates on two customer resources called [TestDefinition](https://github.com/kyma-incubator/octopus/blob/master/docs/crd-test-definition.md) and [ClusterTestSuite](https://github.com/kyma-incubator/octopus/blob/master/docs/crd-cluster-test-suite.md).
+In short, Octopus is a Kubernetes controller which operates on two custom resources called [TestDefinition](https://github.com/kyma-incubator/octopus/blob/master/docs/crd-test-definition.md) and [ClusterTestSuite](https://github.com/kyma-incubator/octopus/blob/master/docs/crd-cluster-test-suite.md).

 TestDefinition, as its very name indicates, defines a test for a single component or a cross-component scenario.
 In the simplest scenario, you have to provide a Pod template that specifies the image with the test: